Configuration

 This key is used to encrypt LRS backups.

-The number of free retries before the brute force prevention logic start limiting the client.
+The number of free retries before the brute force prevention logic starts limiting the client.

-How many concurrent commands can each LRS execute per worker: Default: 10
+How many concurrent commands can each LRS execute per worker.

 Prevent account creation.